-The boom-section switches are located along the bottom of the control panel (Figure 52).
-Toggle each switch upward to turn the sprayers for the corresponding boom section on and downward to turn the sprayers off.
-When the boom-section switch is set to the ON position, the light on the switch illuminates.
-These switches only affect the spray system when the master-boom switch is in the ON position.
+The left, center, and right section switches are located on the control panel (Figure 52).
+Toggle each switch forward to turn the corresponding section on and rearward to turn them off.
+When the switch is turned on, a light on the switch illuminates.
+These switches affect the spray system only when the master section switch is on.